Time out in North Somerset

 In September/October the Made in north somerset Festival takes place, an exciting programme of events to celebrate and showcase some of the best local food, drink, art and craft made in North Somerset.
 The thriving local art and crafts community is also showcased in the bi-annual North Somerset Arts week where over 300 artists open their homes and studios.
 There are also permanent studios including Clevedon Craft Centre, Barley Wood Walled Garden and a number of galleries across the area.

-For more information about places to visit in North Somerset contact the Tourist Information Centre (TIC) who can also advise on where to stay.
+For more information about places to visit in Somerset and the West Country contact the Tourist Information Centre (TIC). or visit